 A Calm Way to Decide

-A second home mortgage in retirement is workable when the payment fits your plan and your liquidity stays intact.
 If you want to run the numbers before you start shopping, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We will help you evaluate the financing structure, stress-test the monthly cash flow, and make sure the purchase supports rather than strains your retirement income strategy.
+We will help you evaluate the financing structure, stress-test the monthly cash flow, and make sure the purchase supports rather than strains your retirement planning strategy.
+For more on related topics, our real estate insights and mortgage services insights libraries are good places to keep reading.